pingcap/docs-cn/overview.md

 ### Automatic Rebalancing

 The storage in TiKV is automatically rebalanced to match changes in your workload.
 For example, if part of your data is more frequently accessed, this hotspot will be detected and may trigger the data to be rebalanced among other TiKV servers.
-Chunks of data ("regions" in TiDB terminology) will automatically be split or merged as needed.
+Chunks of data ("Regions" in TiDB terminology) will automatically be split or merged as needed.

 This helps remove some of the headaches associated with maintaining a large database cluster and also leads to better utilization over traditional master-slave read-write splitting that is commonly used with MySQL deployments.